openshift/microshift/ansible/README.md

 # Ansible MicroShift

 The purpose of this Ansible automation is to help gain insight into the footprint and start times of MicroShift.
-At this stage, we are capturing the first start, the second start (with cached images), disk usage data from a number of points in time as well as performance data for each of the two starts.
+At present, we are capturing the first start, the second start (with cached images), disk usage data from a number of points in time as well as performance data for each of the two starts.

 ## Prerequisites